EurekaCommunity/GooglePlacesRow/README.md

 GooglePlacesRow is a row extension for Eureka.
 It implements a row where the user can use Google Places autocomplete functionality to select a place suggested by the API.

-GooglePlacesRow includes two rows with similar functionality but their options are displayed diferently:
+GooglePlacesRow includes two rows with similar functionality but their options are displayed differently:
 * GooglePlacesAccessoryRow: displays a collection view as the `inputAccessoryView` of the cell.
 The user will be able to scroll horizontally to select the desired place
 * GooglePlacesTableRow: displays a `UITableView` directly below the cell for the user to choose the desired option.